JamesAtIntegratnIO/spotify-search/README.md

 Install it, then use the command as seen below.
 > TODO: Add actual install instructions
+* Copy the `config.yaml.example` to ~`/.config/spotify-search/config.yaml`
+* Update all your values
+* `go install github.com/jamesatintegratnio/spotify-search

 ### Help text
 ```
 NAME:
+   Spotify Search - A new cli application

+USAGE:
+   spotify-search [global options] command [command options] [arguments...]

+DESCRIPTION:
+   A tool for searching for spotify track info.

+COMMANDS:
-   spotify-search track - Search for a track by title
+   track, t  Search for a track by title
 Ex:spotify-search track -qty 15 -format JSON hotel california

-USAGE:
-   spotify-search track [command options] [arguments...]
+   webserver, web  search from the comfort of your browser
+   help, h         Shows a list of commands or help for one command

-OPTIONS:
+GLOBAL OPTIONS:
-   --format JSON, -f JSON   the format you want the results in, either JSON or `pretty` (default: pretty)
-   --qty NUMBER, -q NUMBER  the NUMBER of results you want to see (default: 5)
+   --help, -h  show help (default: false)
 ```

 ### JSON Output